Electronic Games

-Electronic Games was the first dedicated video game magazine published in the United States and ran from October 15, 1981 to 1997 under different titles.
-It was co-founded by Bill Kunkel, Joyce Worley, and Arnie Katz..
+Electronic Games was the first dedicated video game magazine published in the United States and ran from October 15, 1981, to 1997 under different titles.
+It was co-founded by Bill Kunkel, Joyce Worley, and Arnie Katz.

 History

 The history of Electronic Games originates in the consumer electronics magazine, Video.
-Initially video games were covered sporadic in Deeny Kaplan's regular "VideoTest Reports" column.
+Initially video games were covered sporadically in Deeny Kaplan's regular "VideoTest Reports" column.
 In the summer of 1979, Video decided to launch a new column to focus on video games.
 Arcade Alley became a regular column and would represent a journalistic first.
 Written by Bill Kunkel, Arnie Katz (initially pseudonymously writing as Frank T. Laney II), and Joyce Worley, the three writers became close friends and in 1981 they founded Electronic Games magazine.
 The magazine was active from Winter 1981, during the golden age of arcade video games and the second generation of consoles, up until 1985, following the video game crash of 1983.
 The magazine was briefly revived during the 16-bit era in the early 1990s, but ended in 1995 and was renamed to Fusion.

 Initially, the release of the first issue was scheduled for October 15, 1981.
 However, the release was postponed to October 29, 1981 and featured a slightly different cover than initially advertised.